 Boys & Girls Clubs of the CSRA offers after school care for students in grades K-12 (grades served vary by location) with daily activities centered on five core areas of personal development– character and leadership development; education and career development; health and life skills; the arts; and sports, fitness, and recreation.
-By focusing on these core areas, we help our members amplify their academic success, build good character and citizenship and adopt healthy lifestyles.
-Our five developmental areas include:
+By focusing on these areas, our members amplify their academic success, build good character and citizenship and adopt healthy lifestyles.

 Through participation in character and leadership activities members build meaningful relationships with others, develop positive self-images and good character and learn respect for cultural identities.
 Engagement in any of the Clubs' service organizations provides our members opportunities to organize projects to invest and participate in their communities.
 By being a part of these programs, youth learn what it means to be part of the community and that they can, at any age, make a difference.

 Organized sports programs and physical education activities help members incorporate healthy activities into each day and support the development of fundamental motor skills.
 Because each child needs to be active, we create unique programs like Triple Play, which is a game plan for Mind, Body and Soul.
 Our Clubs impement Triple Play and WANNA PLAY programs through a grant from the Anthem Foundation, Blue Cross and Blue Shield of Georgia Foundation, Amerigroup Foundation, and Major League Baseball

 Many of our programs are funded through 21st Century Learning Centers (CCLC) grants.
 The grants provide academic enrichment for at-risk students in math, reading and science as well as a variety of enrichment programs including nutrition education, music, dance, art, technology and more.
 21st CCLC funds are used to employ certified teachers at each Club to incorporate a tiered tutoring system.